masked-saltator-1600

 Breeding: The breeding season varies by region but coincides with periods of abundant food supply.
 Nests are built in dense foliage to protect from predators and environmental elements.
 Little detailed information is available on their breeding habits, but like many songbirds, they likely lay a small clutch of eggs.

-Conservation Status: As of the latest assessments, the Masked Saltator is listed as Least Concern by the IUCN.
+Conservation Status: The Masked Saltator is listed as Least Concern by the IUCN.

 Distribution